PurpleI2P/i2pd_docs_en/docs/user-guide/configuration.md

-socksproxy.outbound.length             | Outbound tunnels length if keys is set. (default: 3) socksproxy.outbound.quantity           | Outbound tunnels quantity if keys is set. (default: 5) socksproxy.outbound.lengthVariance     | Outbound tunnels length variance if keys is set. (default: 0) socksproxy.outproxy.enabled            | Enable or disable SOCKS outproxy. (default: false) socksproxy.outproxy                    | Address of outproxy.
-Requests outside I2P will go there. socksproxy.outproxyport                | Outproxy remote port socksproxy.i2cp.leaseSetType           | Type of LeaseSet to be sent.
+socksproxy.outbound.length             | Outbound tunnels length if keys is set. (default: 3) socksproxy.outbound.quantity           | Outbound tunnels quantity if keys is set. (default: 5) socksproxy.outbound.lengthVariance     | Outbound tunnels length variance if keys is set. (default: 0) socksproxy.outproxy.enabled            | Enable or disable SOCKS5 outproxy. (default: false) socksproxy.outproxy                    | Address of outproxy(IP or local).
+Requests outside I2P will go there. socksproxy.outproxyport                | Outproxy port.
+If 0 socksproxy.outproxy contains path to local socket socksproxy.i2cp.leaseSetType           | Type of LeaseSet to be sent.
 1, 3 or 5. (default: 3)
 socksproxy.i2cp.leaseSetEncType        | Comma separated encryption types to be used in LeaseSet type 3 or 5